Here's my latest guide for where to eat and drink in the island towns of Vineyard Haven, Oak Bluffs and Edgartown.

-We had a brief stop in Vineyard Haven between catching buses out to Menemsha and decided on an early lunch at The Black Dog Tavern (21 Beach Street Extension).
-Turns out there is no such thing as they CLOSE from 11am -12 and we had just missed the last seating.
-Since we had all our bags in tow and didn't want to venture further into town, we decided to put our names in and wait it out on the harbor beach above.
-Not a bad deal at all.
-In fact, worth it for an overflowing mug of seriously good Quahog Chowder ($6) with housemade croutons alongside a crisp, refreshing, cheers-to-our-first-day-on-island Bloody Mary followed up with a Blackened Swordfish Sandwich ($17).
+We had a brief stop in Vineyard Haven (between catching buses out to Menemsha) and decided on an early lunch at The Black Dog Tavern (21 Beach Street Extension).
+They close from 11am -12 and we had just missed the last seating.
+Since we had all our bags in tow we decided to put our names in and wait it out on the harbor beach above.
+It was worth the wait for an overflowing mug of seriously good Quahog Chowder ($6) with housemade croutons alongside a crisp, refreshing, cheers-to-our-first-day-on-island Bloody Mary followed up with a Blackened Swordfish Sandwich ($17).
 The Black Dog is synonymous with the Vineyard and while I hadn't been since I was a kid and often thought of it as being super touristy - the food, service and atmosphere all stack up.

 The bartender shakes up exquisite cocktails; from a perfect Old Fashioned to creations like the Down Island ($12) with rye, lillet rouge, lillet blanc, maraschino liqueur + rhubarb bitters and the Paper Plane ($12) - bourbon, citrus, amaro nonino, aperol + hopped grapefruit.